slaxman/Nxt2Wallet/README.md

   - acceptAnyCertificate=boolean
     Specify 'true' to accept the server certificate without verifying the trust path or 'false' to verify the certificate trust path before accepting the connection.
 The default is 'false'.

+  - account=id
+    Specify the Nxt account as either an identifier or a Reed-Solomon string.
+This parameter can be repeated to define multiple accounts.
+You will be prompted to enter the account if this parameter is not specified.